-What Derms Say: “Foaming cleansers are safe for most skin types, except for sensitive skin patients, as these cleansers may cause some irritation,” says Dr. Chang.
-Washington D.C. dermatologist Noëlle S. Sherber, MD even recommends as part deux of a double-cleansing routine.“Foaming cleansers are an excellent choice for the second step in double cleansing (which is an oil-based cleanser followed by a water-based cleanser).”
+What Doctors Say: “Foaming cleansers are safe for most skin types, except for sensitive skin patients, as these cleansers may cause some irritation,” says Dr. Chang.
+Washington D.C. dermatologist Noëlle S. Sherber, MD, who even recommends foaming cleansers as part deux of a double-cleansing routine.“Foaming cleansers are an excellent choice for the second step in double cleansing (which is an oil-based cleanser followed by a water-based cleanser).”

 What they Recommend: SkinMedica AHA/BHA Exfoliating Cleanser ($47)